Self Graduate Fellowship

 What is the Self Graduate Fellowship?

 The Madison and Lila Self Graduate Fellowship at the University of Kansas is a community of doctoral student leaders who have been nominated and selected to receive four years of financial and professional development support.
-The Self Graduate Fellowship is a merit-based program made up of an interdisciplinary group of doctoral students that come from 21 different eligible academic fields.
+The Self Graduate Fellowship is a merit-based program made up of doctoral students from 21 eligible academic fields.
 It is a unique opportunity for doctoral students at KU to fund their education and acquire valuable leadership training for their future careers.
-Throughout their time as a Fellow, students receive funding that covers their tuition, fees, graduate research appointment (GRA), and the employer's portion of student health insurance.
-In order to prepare students for their future leadership roles, Fellows are active participants in the professional development program - attending professional development workshops, communication coaching, luncheons, and guest lectures that are provided to them through the Self Graduate Fellowship Department.
+Throughout their time as a fellow, students receive funding that covers their tuition, fees, graduate research assistantship (GRA), and the employer's portion of student health insurance.
+In order to prepare students for their future leadership roles, fellows are active participants in the professional development program - attending professional development workshops, communication coaching, luncheons, and guest lectures that are provided to them through the Self Graduate Fellowship.
 Each student is also awarded a set amount of funding to allow them the freedom to pursue other professional development opportunities, such as conference attendance and certificates.

 Who are the Fellows?